 Click Here for tab for Plush by Stone Temple Pilots

-By far one of the biggest and most successful singles from the American grunge band.
+Plush is by far one of the biggest and most successful singles from the American grunge band.
 It’s a very unique song that incorporates a ton of unusual and interesting chord voicings to great effect.
-Singer Scott Weiland has mentioned that the song was lyrically based on an article he had read about a girl who was kidnapped in the early 90s and was found to be dead.
+Singer Scott Weiland has said the song was based on an article he read about a girl who was kidnapped in the early ’90s and was later found dead.

 Rebel Rebel by David Bowie